omnioiot/mas-scada-historian-connector/mkdocs/docs/connection.md

     * `serverTimezone`: Timezone of historian database server.
 Example "American/Chicago"
     * `startDate`: Extract device data from the specified date.
 Valid format is "YYYY-MM-DD HH:MM:SS" ** Optional Items: **
     * `dbType`: Database server configured as SCADA hostorian.
-The default value is "pisql" (OSIPI historian)
+If not specified, database type is taken as MYSQL.
+Feasible values are "pisql" (OSI PI historian) and "mssql" (which defaults to MYSQL).
     * `schema`: Schema name.
-The default value is "piarchive"
+It is used to create the SQL query. `From <schema>.<database> where time ...`.
+Typical value would be "piarchive".
     * `database`: Database name.
 The default value is "picomp2"
     * `extractInterval`: Data from historian is extracted in chunk.
 The `extractInterval` specifies the time window in seconds for the chunk.
 The default value is 60 seconds.
 The valid range is 30 to 900 seconds.
 * `iotp`: This configuration object is required.
 The configuration items are used to configure MAS and send device data to MAS.
 To configure `iotp` object, you need credentials from MAS Monitor.
 You can get these information using MAS Monitor dashboard.